 In 1897 George Chirnside (a nephew of Thomas Chirnside) had a family pew made for the church.
 Originally containing six seats the elaborately carved English oak pew was raised and enlarged in 1956 to accommodate the choir.
-The pew is still in use in the foyer of the Church.
+The pew is still in use.

 The bluestone manse is a highly intact single storey domestic building with double gable ends and fretwork bargeboards to the street elevation.
 The front veranda features the distinctive patent case iron details that were characteristic of the work of Davidson and Henderson.